-1. Remove the screws along the back edge and each side of the frame's chassis cover (see Figure C-2 on page 261), and then slide the cover off.

-- 2. Remove the three rear connector screws that secure the module to the frame. - 3.
+- 1. Remove the screws along the back edge and each side of the frame's chassis cover (see Figure C-2 on page 279), and then slide the cover off. - Retain the screws for later use. - 2.
+Remove the three rear connector screws that secure the module to the frame. - 3.
 Remove the three screws that secure the module to the main board.
-See Figure C-20 on page 277 to locate these screws. - 4.
-Gently lift the module off of the main board.

-Be sure to lift the module off evenly to prevent the stacker connector pins from bending or breaking.

-- 5. Inspect the connectors on the module and main board to ensure that all pins are straight. - 6.
+See Figure C-20 on page 295 to locate these screws. - Gently lift the module off of the main board.
+Be sure to lift the module off evenly to prevent the stacker connector pins from bending or breaking. - 5.
+Inspect the connectors on the module and main board to ensure that all pins are straight. - 6.
 Store the board in a protective bag to protect it from damage or ESD.